uvaai/pdp/_schedules/1 Fall 2023/index.md

 ### Office hours

-Students in the minor AI, as with any minor, tend to come from very diverse backgrounds, which makes a traditional centralize lecture aimed at all students difficult.
+Students in the minor AI, as with any minor, tend to come from very diverse backgrounds, which makes a traditional centralized lecture aimed at all students difficult.
 So, instead the course content is mainly presented using theory videos and reading material, while the staff is also frequently available for questions.

 Every module there will be at least one planned set of office hours, where you can ask the staff any questions you might have about theoretical parts of the